QualInsight/qualinsight-mojo-cobertura/README.md

 ## Gathering IT test coverage data when running instrumented code on Jetty

 It is possible to instrument code and deploy it on a Jetty server prior to executing ITs.
 Here are the steps to follow in order to make it work.
-They are taken from [qualinsight-mojo-cobertura-example](https://github.com/pawlakm/qualinsight-mojo-cobertura-example) project's ``wartest`` module.
+They are taken from [qualinsight-mojo-cobertura-example](https://github.com/pawlakm/qualinsight-mojo-cobertura-example) project's ``wartest-jetty*`` modules.

-** Note **: currently only Jetty 9.2.x is supported, support for other versions will be added in a later release of [``qualinsight-plugins-jetty``](https://github.com/QualInsight/qualinsight-plugins-jetty), the artifact that allows coverage data gathering when using Jetty.
+Supported Jetty versions are:

+* Jetty 9.3.3.v20150827
+* Jetty 9.2.13.v20150730
+* Jetty 8.1.17.v20150415
+* Jetty 7.6.17.v20150415

+Here follows an example using on Jetty 9.3.x.

 ### Step 1: configure qualinsight-mojo-cobertura-core plugin